-Communication to entity that all activities are Completed/Validated the identified issue(s) of noncompliance and prevent similar noncompliance in the future.
-In the

-QA&I process, the PPR will be captured on the CAP form.
+Communication to entity that all activities are Completed/Validated a multi-step plan to prevent recurrence that will correct the identified issue(s) of noncompliance and prevent similar noncompliance in the future.
+In the QA&I process, the PPR will be captured on the CAP form.
 A CAP form will not be issued if there are no areas where a PPR is required.